TheGAITORClub/Resources/README.md

-# Summer 2021 Resource Repo.
+# Summer 2021 Resource Repo

 Welcome to the Public Resource Repo.
 Here we'll post public references that can guide you through all aspects of AI.